The Role of the Parents

 Children will be well supervised at all times, both indoors and outdoors.
 The staff all have First Aid training.
 We have Child Protection policies/ procedures and training in place.
 Should staff have concerns about a child in the setting, we will always put the child’s safety first.
 We ensure that staff ratios are correct at all times.
 All adults who come into work with the children have CRB checks.
 We have procedures in place for local visits and always inform/gain permission when we take the children into the village.
 We conduct daily risk assessments and monitor the environment and resources regularly.

-Our Designated Child protection officers are Kate Lloyd and Margot Wolton-Carr.
+Our Designated Child protection officers are Margot Wolton-Carr and Sarah Parr.

 Little Owl Pre-School is an inclusive setting where we welcome any child into our group.
 Our observations and record keeping process will highlight any additional needs that a child may have, and parents will be invited to discuss these with staff.
 With parental permission, we will seek extra funding to allow one-to-one support for a child in order to meet his or her needs.
 We will we endeavour to offer a place to any child with SEN once reasonable adjustments to our staffing and resources have been arranged so that we can meet the child’s specific needs.